§ Verifiable Trust v4 Specification

 @context: MUST includehttps://www.w3.org/ns/credentials/v2id: a globally unique identifier for the credential (e.g., aurn:uuid:)type: MUST includeVerifiableCredentialandVerifiableTrustCredential, and MAY include one or more schema-specific typesvalidFrom: optionalvalidUntil: optionalissuer: the DID of the authorized issuer issuing the credentialcredentialSubject: an object containing:id: the DID of the credential holder- all attributes required by the referenced Credential Schema

-credentialSchema: an object containing:id: the identifier of the VTJSC issued by the Trust Registry Ecosystem DIDtype:JsonSchemaCredential
+credentialSchema: an object containing:id: the identifier of the VTJSC issued by the Ecosystem DIDtype:JsonSchemaCredential

 - a valid cryptographic proof, as defined by the Verifiable Credentials specification